December 19, 2019 1:00 pm

 Timothy D. Fields, P.E., Principal Engineer, Consultant Bridge Design, Connecticut DOT; Michelle A. Lynch, P.E., Transportation Supervising Engineer, Consultant Bridge Design, CTDOT; John Antonucci, P.E., Transportation Supervising Engineer, District 3 Construction, CTDOT; and Kevin Conroy, P.E., Project Resident Engineer, Atane Consulting

-Winner of Best ABC Project Award at the 2019 International ABC Conference!
+Winner of Best ABC Project Award in the Self-Propelled Modular Transporters Category (Railroad Bridge) at the 2019 International ABC Conference!

 Connecticut DOT’s Atlantic Street Railroad Bridge Project - pdf of presentation